Relational Quadrilateralland. I. The Classical Theory: Configuration spaces and coordinate systems for smaller RPM's

 { }

-These depend on the underlying tree (H or K) and furthermore on the choice of ratios.
+These collapses are useful through their describing physically-significant asymptotic configurations for the study of dynamics in Secs \ref{dyn} and \ref{cl-soln}.
+They are also useful for pinning various interpretations on coordinate systems and potentials.
+The physical significance of collapses depends both on the underlying tree (H or K) and on the finer detail of the choice of ratios used.
 [Given a tree, which two ratios with a common denominator to make in passing to complex coordinates and then further coordinates whose interpretation depends on this prior choice.]
-The choice of ratios is furthermore related to collapses of the Jacobi vectors, which have geometrical significance as special, degenerate quadrilaterals; see Figure \ref{FigX} for these degenerate quadrilaterals; a characterization I developed with Serna for the significance of the various choices of ratio is given below.
+The choice of ratios is furthermore related to collapses of the Jacobi vectors, which have geometrical significance as special, degenerate quadrilaterals.
+See Figure \ref{FigX} for these degenerate quadrilaterals; a characterization I developed with Serna for the significance of the various choices of ratio is given below.